void-linux/void-packages/README.md

 If for some reason it's erroring out as `ERROR clone (Operation not permitted)`, check that your user is a member of the required `group` and that `xbps-uchroot(1)` utility has the proper permissions and owner/group as explained above.

-#### proot(1)

-The `proot(1)` utility implements chroot and bind mounts support completely in user space, and can be used if your Linux kernel does not have support for namespaces.
-See https://proot-me.github.io/. for more information.

-To enable it:

-    $ cd void-packages
-    $ echo XBPS_CHROOT_CMD=proot >> etc/conf

 <a name="install-bootstrap"></a>
 ### Install the bootstrap packages